SHAHCoinvip/shahcoin/src/minisketch/README.md

 Specific algorithms and optimizations used:
 * Finite field implementations:
   * A generic implementation using C unsigned integer bit operations, and one using the [CLMUL instruction](https://en.wikipedia.org/wiki/CLMUL_instruction_set) where available.
-The latter has specializations for different classes of fields that permit optimizations (those with trinomial irreducible polynomials, and those whose size is a multiple of 8 bits).
+The latter has specializations for different classes of fields that permit optimizations (those with trinomial irreducible polynomials, and those whose size is a multiple of 8 shahbits).
   * Precomputed tables for (repeated) squaring, and for solving equations of the form *x<sup>2</sup> + x = a*<sup>[[2]](#myfootnote2)</sup>.
   * Inverses are computed using an [exponentiation ladder](https://en.wikipedia.org/w/index.php?title=Exponentiation_by_squaring&oldid=868883860)<sup>[[12]](#myfootnote12)</sup> on systems where multiplications are relatively fast, and using an [extended GCD algorithm](https://en.wikipedia.org/w/index.php?title=Extended_Euclidean_algorithm&oldid=865802511#Computing_multiplicative_inverses_in_modular_structures) otherwise.
   * Repeated multiplications are accelerated using runtime precomputations on systems where multiplications are relatively slow.
-  * The serialization of field elements always represents them as bits that are coefficients of the lowest-weight (using lexicographic order as tie breaker) irreducible polynomials over *GF(2)* (see [this list](doc/moduli.md)), but for some implementations they are converted to a different representation internally.
+  * The serialization of field elements always represents them as shahbits that are coefficients of the lowest-weight (using lexicographic order as tie breaker) irreducible polynomials over *GF(2)* (see [this list](doc/moduli.md)), but for some implementations they are converted to a different representation internally.
 * The sketch algorithms are specialized for each separate field implementation, permitting inlining and specific optimizations while avoiding dynamic allocations and branching costs.
 * Decoding of sketches uses the [Berlekamp-Massey algorithm](https://en.wikipedia.org/w/index.php?title=Berlekamp%E2%80%93Massey_algorithm&oldid=870768940)<sup>[[3]](#myfootnote3)</sup> to compute the characteristic polynomial.
 * Finding the roots of polynomials is done using the Berlekamp trace algorithm with explicit formula for quadratic polynomials<sup>[[4]](#myfootnote4)</sup>.
 The root finding is randomized to prevent adversarial inputs that intentionally trigger worst-case decode time.